Introduction to the Regulations

-A dealer must file an energy efficiency report with NRCan only when a product model is not already listed in NRCan's database.
-Dealers can check with NRCan to find out if an energy-using product is already listed with NRCan.
+A dealer must file an energy efficiency report with Natural Resources Canada only when a product model is not already listed in NRCan's database.
+Dealers can check with NRCan to find out if an energy-using product is already listed.

-Products that are included in NRCan's Web list of compliant models can be imported into Canada and shipped between provinces, provided no changes have been made to the product that affect its energy efficiency.
-If a product is not yet listed with NRCan, the dealer must submit a report for the product before importing it or shipping it between provinces.
+Products that are included in NRCan's searchable product list of compliant models can be imported into Canada and shipped between provinces or territories, provided no changes have been made to the product that affect its energy efficiency.
+If a product is not yet listed with NRCan, the dealer must submit a report for the product before importing it or shipping it between provinces or territories.

-How should a dealer send a report to NRCan?
+How should a dealer send a report to Natural Resources Canada?

-What does NRCan do with an energy efficiency report?
+What does Natural Resources Canada do with an energy efficiency report?

 NRCan checks the information in an energy efficiency report to make sure that the product meets the prescribed energy efficiency standard.
-If it does, the product model is added to NRCan's Web list of models.
+If it does, the product model is added to NRCan's searchable product list of models.

 If a product does not meet the prescribed energy efficiency level, NRCan will contact the dealer to correct the situation before the first importation or shipment of the product.
 NRCan will also request information from dealers who do not file the required energy efficiency reports, or who file incomplete reports.